awsdocs/amazon-ec2-user-guide-windows/doc_source/monitoring-instances-status-check_sched.md

 ```

 **To include specific tags in event notifications**
-Use the [ register\-instance\-event\-notification\-attributes](https://docs.aws.amazon.com/cli/latest/reference/ec2/register-instance-event-notification-attributes.html) AWS CLI command and specify the tags to include using the `InstanceTagKeys` parameter\.
+Use the [ register\-instance\-event\-notification\-attributes](https://docs.aws.amazon.com/cli/latest/reference/ec2/register-instance-event-notification-attributes.html) AWS CLI command and specify the tags to include by using the `InstanceTagKeys` parameter\.

 ```
 aws ec2 register-instance-event-notification-attributes --instance-tag-attribute 'InstanceTagKeys=["tag_key_1", "tag_key_2", "tag_key_3"]'